The big de Rham-Witt complex: Witt vectors

-We remark that in loc.~cit., the theorem above is stated only for those finite truncation sets that consist of all divisors of a given positive integer.
-These truncation sets, however, include all finite $p$-typical truncation sets, and therefore, the general case follows immediately by applying Proposition~\ref{wittptypicaldecomposition}.
+We remark that in loc.~cit., the Theorem~\ref{borgervanderkallentheorem} is stated only for the finite truncation sets $\langle n \rangle$ that consist of all divisors of a given positive integer $n$.
+However, as explained in~\cite[Section~9.5]{borger}, the case of a general finite truncation set readily follows from the special case.